 A lot of information about building camper vans is from people who “don’t know what they don’t know”.
 Many ideas take on an "air of truth" simply by being repeated over and over on the internet.
-This list originated from a discussion on the ProMaster Forum where we collected a number of myths and feedback from experienced van builders.
-My goal was to take the discussion and consolidate it into a report that could be helpful for novice van builders.
+This list originated from a discussion on the ProMaster Forum where we collected a number of Myths and Best Practices from experienced van builders.
+My goal was to take the discussion and consolidate it into a one page report that could be helpful for novice van builders.

 Myth: Sheet-foam insulation (Poly-iso, XPS, etc) under a plywood floor will get crushed.
 Best Practices:There is extensive experience and published material refuting that notion.
-If you look up the compression pounds per inch (psi) of the product and multiply it by the surface area intended, it becomes quite clear, but it is hard for people to get over the fact that the floor foam will not be crushed.
+If you look up the compression pounds per inch (psi) of the product and multiply it by the surface area intended, it becomes quite clear, but it is hard for people to accept the fact that the floor foam will not be compressed enough to matter.
+For instance, it might be compressed by only a 1/16th of an inch, which is trivial compared to the other problems that come from an extensive floor framing made out of wood or metal.
+The downsides include loss of insulation value, squeaks, trapped moisture, mold and extra cost in materials and labor.

 Myth: The floor valleys have to be filled.
-Best Practices: It is helpful to leave the valleys empty.
+Best Practices: This is a followup to Myth # 1.
+It is helpful to leave the valleys empty.
 If you design the floor properly, this can allow any moisture to drain out the back door if you are parked on an incline.
-Sheets of XPS/NGX solid pink foam insulation is preferred for floors since it does not absorb water.
+Sheets of XPS/NGX solid pink foam insulation is preferred for floors, since it does not absorb water.
 Sheets of polyiso is better for walls and ceilings because it withstands the higher temperatures needed for vehicles in the direct sun on a hot day.
-Hydrophobic batting (Thinsulate or Havelock wool) can work as well on walls and ceilings but they do have some drawbacks related to moisture.
+Hydrophobic batting (Thinsulate or Havelock wool) can work as well on walls and ceilings but they have drawbacks related to moisture.

 Myth: Framing out the walls and ceiling with a lot of wood is necessary.
 Best Practices: Framing can reduce valuable interior space.
 Finish walls/paneling and cabinets can be attached directly to the van's ribs and channels.
 Select finish wall materials flexible enough to conform to the slight wall and ceiling curves.
 Without framing, you would attach your shiplap directly to the van's metal ribs, channels, and pillars the same way you were going to attach the framing, with sheet metal screws, or bolts and rivnuts, or something similar.
 Minimal framing also helps keep the overall weight of the van lower.